Robert Seymour (illustrator): The Posthumous Papers of the Pickwick Club

+The original frontage piece, drawn by Seymour, features fishing and shooting references.
+What sporting ideas may have been held as an original notion by Seymour were not realized in the magazine series, and after Seymour's death the focus of the stories followed Dickens' ideas.

 Dickens himself created controversy by saying that only 24 pages had been written for the second edition when Seymour committed suicide.
 It was pointed out by Joseph Grego in the 1899 book 'Pictorial Pickwickian' that in fact Seymour had created the draft image of "The Pickwickians in Mr. Wardle's Kitchen".
 The discrepancy is in the idea that the last illustration for the story was to go on page '50'.
 There were only meant to be 48 written pages complete or in draft stage.
 But the Pickwickians do end up in Mr Wardle's kitchen by the end of the second magazine issue regardless of what page this data was meant to have been published on.
-This small point has encouraged belief that Seymour was privy to ideas when there is no reliable evidence to suggest that this is true.

 No images have been found which belong to ideas written later in the series but only ideas which were published in line with commissioned work for the second magazine.
 The page count may not include illustrated pages (hardcopy reference required) which would increase the count to a total of 56 sides plus index and frontage pages etc. across the first two editions of the magazine.

 The magazine was to be distributed at the end of each month.
 The second edition was finished with just three Seymour illustrations.
-Dickens changed the format for the 3rd edition of the magazine increasing the text to 32 pages and reducing the illustrations to two per issue.
+Dickens changed the format for the 3rd edition of the magazine increasing the text to 32 pages and reducing the illustrations to two per issue, increasing his written input and fee.

+The fact that Seymour was already planning the third instalment of The Pickwick Papers at the time of his death would much later be indicated by the fact that, in 1889, Sotheby's sold a verified Seymour illustration 'The Runaway Chaise' featuring Mr Pickwick, to an American collector, together with Seymour's four original drawings for the first instalment, and his 'The Pickwickians in Mr Wardle's Kitchen' which Seymour drew for the second number, but which Chapman and Hall did not use for unexplained reasons.
+All six of these illustrations had been in the Seymour family's possession.